symbol/symbol-docs/source/getting-started/setup-workstation.rst

     Insert the profile name: testnet
     Do you want to set the account as the default profile? [y/n]: y

 .. note:: If the test network node is not working, you can use another node url from |network-list|.
-You can also **run your own testnet node** following :doc:`this guide <../guides/network/running-a-test-net-node>`.
+You can also **run your testnet node** by following :doc:`this guide <../guides/network/running-a-test-net-node>`.

 3. You should see the account credentials in your terminal.